lugerbrown/document-maid/readme.md

 python manage.py test
 ```

-you should see the output in the console like this.
+you should see the output in the console something like this.

 ```
 Creating test database for alias 'default'...